MrBounty/PZ-UI_API/UI functions.md

 UI:setYPercent(y)               -- Position of y of the top left corner of the window in % of the screen [0-1] UI:setYPixel(y)                 -- Position of y of the top left corner of the window in pixel

-UI:setInCenter()                -- Set in center of the screen
+UI:setInCenterOfScreen()        -- Set in center of the screen
 ```

 ## Call before saveLayout()